An Introvert Living In An Extroverted World.

 I feel like a lot of people don't have a great understanding of what introversion and extroversion actually mean, and an even bigger amount don't even know that they're on a spectrum and that there is a third possibility, an ambivert.

 This spectrum describes where an individual gets and directs their energy.
-So an introvert gets and directs their energy internally while extroverts get and direct their energy externally.
+So, an introvert gets and directs their energy internally, while extroverts get and direct their energy externally.

 The third category, ambiverts, get their energy from both.
 They tend to be more fluid with where they get and direct their energy.
 This is where most people lie.
-Often times when I describe it those people who thought they became introverts say that ambivert fits them perfectly.
+Oftentimes, when I describe it, those people who thought they became introverts say that Ambivert fits them perfectly.

 While there are many behaviours associated with introversion and extroversion they aren't a 100% match.
 For example, everyone assumes that an introvert is a shy person who likes to spend a lot of time at home, and that might be true.
 But you can have an outgoing introvert and a quieter extrovert.
-An extrovert can still become energized from spending time with a group of friends while enjoy spending time at home.
+An extrovert can still become energized from spending time with a group of friends while also enjoying spending time at home.

-If you're curious to know where you lie there are tests.
-The Myers-Briggs test can be a good one (and tells you a lot more than just introvert vs extrovert) but there are also many tests that just focus on this.
+If you're curious to know where you lie, there are tests.
+The Myers-Briggs test can be a good one (and tells you a lot more than just introvert vs extrovert), but there are also many tests that just focus on this.

 I am a very classic introvert.
 Like the stereotype introvert, shy, hates big groups, needs lots of alone time (so much so that I started an online business where I could stay behind the scenes and work from home), low self-esteem, etc.

-I kid you not, in my high school AP English class I had half a letter grade taken off because I "wouldn't talk in class."
-How about that for an ableist, extroverted bias.
+I kid you not, in my high school AP English class, I had half a letter grade taken off because I "wouldn't talk in class."
+How about that for an ableist, extroverted bias?

 But there are so many more reasons why introverts struggle in this extroverted world.
 It's set up so to help extroverts win and introverts have to struggle and often feel left behind, left out, or simply incapable.

-Introversion and extroversion are actually on a spectrum with Introvert and Extrovert being at the extreme ends (no one is the most extreme in any direction) so we have to acknowledge our inherent differences as well as, the cultural differences.
+Introversion and extroversion are actually on a spectrum with Introvert and Extrovert being at the extreme ends (no one is the most extreme in any direction), so we have to acknowledge our inherent differences as well as the cultural differences.

-There are many cultures that come off as more extrovert and value extroverted traits but can still be introverted because they may get their energy from internal sources and there are many cultures that value more quiet and introverted traits but still be extroverted because they may get their energy from being around people (even if they are quiet).
+There are many cultures that come off as more extrovert and value extroverted traits but can still be introverted because they may get their energy from internal sources, and there are many cultures that value more quiet and introverted traits but still be extroverted because they may get their energy from being around people (even if they are quiet).

 But I'm going to talk about my own personal traits as a solid introvert.